codeup-classification-project-ada/Classification/README.md

 3) Probability output file:          test_probabilities.csv .    link:  xxxxxxxxxxxxxxxxxxxx
 4) Summary Slide:                    link:     xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Run Requirements:    env.py must be in your working directory with the following login criteria:     "user",   "host",   "password".
-The data will be pulled from the Codeup mysql database and prepped for analysis in the notebook.
+The data will be pulled from the Codeup mysql database and prepped for analysis in the notebook.  get_telco_data and prep_telco_data,    will run all requirements for pulling the data from the mysql database,  loading it into a dataframe called "df",  including data cleanup and feature engineering.
+All analysis, and scaling, is done from withing the notebook.